 ATM access one of the biggest limitations for TIAA Bank.
 It doesn’t offer a lot of ATMs in the U.S. However, on most accounts, if your balance is more than $5,000, you can get reimbursed for any ATM fees you incur.
 And if your account balance is below $5,000, you can be reimbursed for up to $15 per month in ATM fees.
 That’s not a bad rate, considering that will cover two or three withdrawals at most ATMs.
 Just be sure that you consolidate your ATM withdrawals as much as possible to avoid excess fees.

 When you’re shopping for an online bank, there are a few features you want to be sure to check off your shopping list–fees, interest rates and convenience are high priority.
 Most importantly, find the features that fit what you need.
 For example, if you already have an established fee-free checking account you might be more interested in the rates of a CD or a high yield savings account from another bank.

-If you’re goal is saving, you’ll want to look into a new product that recently launched called CIT Savings Builder.
-When you commit to saving at least $100 a month in this account, you’ll earn a rate of 2.15% APY.
+If you’re goal is saving, you’ll want to look into a great product that recently launched from CIT Bank – the CIT Bank Money Market Account.
+When you commit to just a $100 deposit, you’ll earn a rate of 1.30% APY.
 It’s a great incentive to save and an excellent way to build the habit of paying yourself first.

 Remember, it’s important to comparison shop before you choose a bank.
 Fortunately, we’ve compiled a list of Best Online Banks you’ll want to refer to before making a decision.